pghvlaans/sbotools/man-md/sboclean.1.md

 0: all operations completed successfully.\
 1: a usage error occurred, such as passing incorrect options to **sboclean**.\
-2: a script or module error occurred.
+2: a script or module error occurred.\
+16: reading keyboard input failed.

 ## BUGS